Table of Contents

 • Target type: 2D image (recommended print size ≥ 90mm × 54mm)

-• Download link: 🔗 namecard
+• Download: 🔗 namecard

 namecard

-How to replace the target?
+How to replace targets?

-2. Select the ImageTarget-namecard component in the scene, and change the Texture to your image in the Inspector's Image Target Controller (Script).
+2. Select the ImageTarget-namecard component in the scene, and change Texture to your image in the Inspector's Image Target Controller (Script).

 Replace Image Target